 DA’s office: Plea disposition in works in Lake Christine Fire cases of Richard Miller, Allison Marcus

-The Eagle County District Attorney’s office and the two suspects in the Lake Christine Fire have reached a tentative plea deal that will be unveiled in court Wednesday, according to the lead prosecutor.
+The Eagle County District Attorney’s Office and the two suspects in the Lake Christine Fire have reached a tentative plea deal that will be unveiled in court today, according to the lead prosecutor.

 “It looks like we’re headed toward a disposition in both cases,” Heidi McCollum, assistant district attorney in the 5th Judicial District, said Tuesday.